St. Lawrence species

 Seabirds

 There is no direct fishing for sculpin in Quebec.
 It is sometimes accidentally captured with catches of other bottom feeders.
-It can be used as bait for larger fish or lobster but is still good for human consumption.
+It can be used as bait for larger fish or lobster, but it is still good for human consumption.

 Source of protein.